mininet/mininet.github.com/source/walkthrough/index.markdown

     sudo mn --switch ovsk --test iperf

-### NOX

-To run a regression test with NOX running pyswitch, the NOX_CORE_DIR env var must be set to the directory containing the NOX executable.
-This is set on the mininet VM by default.

-First verify that NOX runs:
-    cd $NOX_CORE_DIR
-    ./nox_core -v -i ptcp:

-Ctrl-C to kill NOX, then run a test with NOX pyswitch:

-    cd
-    sudo -E mn --controller nox_pysw --test pingpair

-There's a hesitation of a few seconds while NOX loads and the switch connects, but then it should complete the ping.

-Note that this time, `mn` was called via `sudo -E`, to keep the `NOX_CORE_DIR` environment variable.
-If you're running nox remotely, using `--controller remote`, then the `-E` isn't necessary.
-Alternately, you can change the first line of `/etc/sudoers`, via `sudo visudo`, to change the `env_reset` line to:

-	Defaults !env_reset

-... so that when running sudo the env var setup isn't changed.

 ### Mininet Benchmark

 To record the time to setup and teardown a topology, use test 'none':